Tipi-Hack/tipi-hack.github.io/_posts/2018-04-08-INS'Hack-18-gcorp-stage2.md

 User input is a DNA sequence of maximum 1024 bytes.
 After decoding, the output is 1024/4 = 256 bytes long.
 However, this output is stored within a 128 bytes char table.
 Therefore, it is possible to write 128 junk bytes, then overflow the table to override the `gcmd` variable which is given as parameter to the `system` command.

-To exploit the remote system, we have to write 128 junk bytes, then write the command (128 characters maximum) we want the system to execute.
+To exploit the remote system, we have to write 128 junk bytes, then write the command (64 characters maximum) we want to execute.

 ### Building an exploit